liferay/liferay-docs/develop/tutorials/articles/130-web-services/03-jaxws-and-jaxrs.markdown

 existing REST extenders, they’re shown here.
 To add a new one, select the *Add* button
 (![Add](../../images/icon-add.png)) in the lower right-hand corner.
-The form that appears lets you configure a new REST extender by filling out the following
+The form that appears lets you configure a new REST extender by filling out these fields:
-fields:

 - **Context paths:** Specify at least one CXF endpoint here.
 This is where the services affected by this extender are deployed.
 In the preceding CXF endpoint